 Where to eat

-The district is pinpointed with little restaurants, bars, delis, so it is really easy to find a place to eat at a budget.
-I suggest to book a table as soon as you arrive and then visit the market.
-In this case, it will be easier to find a place at lunch time.
+The district is pinpointed with little restaurants, bars, and delis, so it is really easy to find a place to eat on a budget.
+I suggest booking a table as soon as you arrive and then visiting the market.
+In this case, it will be easier to find a place at lunchtime.

 You can also buy street food and eat outside or, head towards Galleria Umberto Primo, on the opposite side of Piazza della Repubblica and have a nice brunch at one of my favorite spots in town, Avocuddle Cafe.